USSBA/sba-gov-funding-sources/README.md

 The entire page only requires 301 lines total of Vanilla JavaScript to do everything we need.

 ### Backend
 After evaluating the data, we realized that in terms of size it fell into this odd gray area.
 It's too small to justify being stored in a database, and also, it has no need for atomicity (it gets 1 synchronous weekly update, but otherwise it's always just read only).
 However, it's also too big (15MB in CSV format) to responsibly send to mobile users, even if streaming the data.
-Finally, we also did not want to have to maintain an API using any type of compute resource (Lambda, Fargate, EC2), because these things must be patched, their runtimes updated, and their dependencies upgraded.
+Finally, we also wanted to avoid having to maintain an API using any type of compute resource (Lambda, Fargate, EC2), because these things must be patched, their runtimes updated, and their dependencies upgraded.
 We are fully embracing the zero maintenance requirement.

 Since the page was going to offer zipcode as the primary search/filter method, we suddenly realized we had access to a unique key.
+We didn't need a database or an API.
+We needed a filesystem.

 ### Using S3 for an API-as-a-File-System
-A unique key meant we could organize the CSV file (which is human digestible) into 1 JSON file per zip code, so that when a user comes and search '76132' we could simply fetch the JSON for that zipcode: 76132.json and hydrate the page data.
+A unique key meant we could organize the CSV file (which is human digestible) into 1 JSON file per zip code, so that when a user comes and searches a zipcode like '76132' we could simply fetch the JSON for that zipcode: 76132.json and hydrate the page data.
 This is advantageous in two different ways:
 1. The size of actual data we send the client at any given time is tiny (50-100kb), so very performant
 2. Now we can host our entire "API" on S3, meaning no compute resource necessary

-We chose Python to write a script that massages the raw CSV file and generates 1 json file per zipcode, taking 51 lines of total code:
+We chose Python to write a script that massages the raw CSV file and generates 1 json file per zipcode.
+We felt Python was the best choice, because this would run in Lambda, and we wanted access to the batteries included standard library, without having to install any dependencies.
+All in all, it took 51 lines of total code to do this on a local filesystem.
+Here's an excerpt:

 ```python
 # Traverse all of the zipcodes